 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Pain Question Planner to prepare for your doctor’s appointment.

 Chronic pain can make it hard to work, take care of yourself and do the things you enjoy.
 It can also affect your sleep and mood.
 More than half of Australian adults with chronic pain become anxious or depressed because of their pain.
 It's important to treat this if it happens to you.

 Just as pain can affect your mood, improving your emotional health and wellbeing can also help you manage your pain.

 Watch this video from NPS MedicineWise: Australians talk about their pain experience and the impact that pain has had on their lives.

 Managing chronic pain

-- pacing your activities
+- activity pacing

-- relaxation techniques such as meditation
+- relaxation techniques, such as meditation

 - exercise such as walking, swimming, cycling or tai chi